volumio/volumio-plugins-sources/jellyfin_server/README.md

     - In the "Select Path" form, click the slash `/` to go to the root folder.

-    - You will see a folder called "VOLUMIO".
+    - You will see a folder called "mnt".
 Select it and you will see the INTERNAL, NAS and USB subfolders.
 These correspond to folders of the same name in Volumio's Music Library.

     - Navigate through the folders and click "OK" when you have reached the folder you would like to add.
 The contents of the folder, including its subfolders, will be scanned and found media will be added to the library.